adrianosferreira/wp-plugin-skeleton/README.md

 ## Make commands

-Make a production build of the plugin and place inside of the `./build` folder:
+Make a production build of the plugin and place it inside of the `./build` folder:
 ```
 $ make build
 ```